Prostate Cancer

 • The effects of this surgery are permanent and cannot be reversed.

-2. Luteinizing hormone-releasing hormone (LHRH) agonists
+2. Luteinising hormone-releasing hormone (LHRH) agonists

 • LHRH (also called gonadotropin-releasing hormone, or GnRH) is produced by an area of the brain called the hypothalamus.
 This hormone stimulates the pituitary gland to produce luteinising hormone (LH), which in turn stimulates the testicles to produce testosterone.

-• Administration: usually by injection under skin or into muscle
+• Administration: usually by injection under skin or into muscle once every one to six months

 • LHRH antagonists (also called GnRH antagonists) are drugs that stop the pituitary gland from producing LH.
 This causes the testicles to stop producing testosterone, which slows the growth of prostate cancer cells.